1. Faculty Appointments

-The entire process during which specific individuals are discussed and evaluated for rank and tenure is to be held in strict confidence by all participants.
 The University takes extensive measures to protect the confidentiality of the sources of information and evaluations used in these proceedings.
-The opinions expressed in discussions by the school or unit faculty or by internal or external reviewers shall not be shared with parties outside the official internal process.
-Any breach of these confidences by a participant in the rank and/or tenure process or failure to safeguard rank and tenure materials shall be considered to be a serious violation of the faculty member's responsibilities under this Faculty Handbook.
+The opinions expressed in discussions by the school or unit faculty or by internal or external reviewers shall never be shared with parties outside the official internal process.
+Any breach of these confidences or sharing of rank and tenure materials with unauthorized individuals shall be categorized as a serious violation of the faculty member's responsibilities under the Faculty Responsibilities Code (Section III.F).

 While maintaining this commitment to strict confidentiality, the University recognizes that faculty benefit from feedback at critical stages in the process, and therefore allows the following information to be shared with the parties specified.

 If expressly permitted by campus policy, prior to the department/unit vote a summary of the substance of the outside reviews may be shared with the candidate and the candidate given the opportunity to address any relevant criticisms in those reviews.
 Sharing the substance of outside reviews is permitted only to the extent that such sharing does not jeopardize the confidentiality of the source’s identity.
 All candidates within the campus shall be given the same opportunity.

-After the department/unit vote, the faculty member's department/unit head will share with the candidate (i) whether or not the department/unit vote was majority positive (the vote tally is not to be shared).
-When fewer than 75% of the members voting (yes or not) or abstaining on the case suport the requested action, the department will also provide the candidate with a written statement explaining the rationale for the vote (including strengths as well as weaknesses) that does not jeopardize the confidentiality of the internal or external reviewers, or (unless permitted by campus policy) go into the substance of their reviews.
-The designated statement must be approved by the voting faculty and appended to the department/unit meeting minutes.
+After the department/unit vote, the faculty member's department/unit head will share with the candidate whether or not the department/unit vote was majority positive (the vote tally is not to be shared).
+When fewer than 75% of the members voting (yes or not) or abstaining on the case suport the requested action, the department will also provide the candidate with a written statement explaining the rationale for the vote (including strengths as well as weaknesses) that does not jeopardize the confidentiality of the internal or external reviewers, or (unless permitted by campus policy) go into the substance of their specific reviews.
+The statement must be approved by the faculty who voted or abstained and appended to the department/unit meeting minutes.
 In schools with more than one voting body, the provisions of this paragraph would apply to all.